MarionMoussay/binder_test/chapters/chapter1.md

 ---
-title: 'Lesson 1 : ANOVA or how to define the product space'
+title: 'Lesson 1 : ANOVA or how to define the product space ?'
 prev: null
 next: /chapter2
 type: chapter